ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

 ## Configuring Autoscaling in the UI
 {: #autoscaling-mysql-ui}

 The Autoscaling panel is on the _Resources_ tab of your deployment's _Manage_ page.
 To enable scaling, enter your parameters.
 Then, check the boxes to enable the parameters you are using.
-Be sure to click **Save Changes** for your configuration to be saved and your changes to take effect.
+Be sure to click **Save changes** for your configuration to be saved and your changes to take effect.

 To disable autoscaling, clear the boxes for the parameters that you no longer want to use.
 If you clear all the boxes, autoscaling is disabled.
-Click **Save Changes** to save the configuration.
+Click **Save changes** to save the configuration.

 ## Configuring Autoscaling in the CLI
 {: #autoscaling-mysql-cli}

 You can get the autoscaling parameters for your deployment through the CLI by using the [`cdb deployment-autoscaling`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#-ibmcloud-cdb-deployment-autoscaling-) command.

 ```sh
 ibmcloud cdb deployment-autoscaling <deployment name or CRN> member
 ```
 {: pre}

 To enable and set autoscaling parameters through the CLI, use a JSON object or file with the [`cdb deployment-autoscaling-set`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#-ibmcloud-cdb-deployment-autoscaling-set-) command.

 ```sh
 ibmcloud cdb deployment-autoscaling-set <deployment name or CRN> member '{"autoscaling": { "memory": {"scalers": {"io_utilization": {"enabled": true, "over_period": "5m","above_percent": 90}},"rate": {"increase_percent": 10.0, "period_seconds": 300,"limit_mb_per_member": 125952,"units": "mb"}}}}'
 ```